zdravkov/kendo-docs/api/javascript/ui/grid.md

 > This feature is not supported for columns which have their [values](#configuration-columns.values) option set.

-> If [filterable.mode](#configuration-filterable.mode) is set, [columns.filterable.cell.template](#configuration-columns.filterable.cell.template) should be used to customize the input.
+> If [filterable.mode](#configuration-filterable.mode) is set to 'row', [columns.filterable.cell.template](#configuration-columns.filterable.cell.template) should be used to customize the input.

 #### Example - specify the filter UI as a string
     <div id="grid"></div>